cybergeekgyan/cybergeekgyan/README.md

 # Hi there, I'm Gyan 👋

-Welcome to my GitHub profile!
-I'm passionate about data science and technology.
+Welcome!
+I'm passionate about data science and artificial intelligence technology.
 Here, you'll find some of my projects and get to know more about my skills and interests.

 ## 🚀 About Me